hyoungjoojin/notes/content/development-tools/jpa/updates/_index.md

 When persisting an entity, Hibernate checks if the entity is new or not, and calls persist if it is and calls merge if it isn't.
-This overhead can be reduced if we use the `@Version` annotation to pervent this (if version is null, then the entity is new) or to explictly state if the entity is new by implementing the `Persistable` interface.
+This overhead can be reduced if we use the `@Version` annotation to prevent this (if version is null, then the entity is new) or to explicitly state if the entity is new by implementing the `Persistable` interface.